Yes it's Hormones & No You’re Not Crazy

 1. Bear witness.

 Take copious notes.
-You can use an app, you can use a piece of paper or a special cycles journal but notes you must keep.
+You can use an app, a piece of paper or a special cycles journal, but notes you must keep.
 Track headaches, track bloating, track cravings.
 Pay attention to your breasts, your cervical mucus, your digestive tract.
 This is your body communicating with you.

 2.Fuel up.
 Hydrate.
 Move.

 Your body requires certain things.
 These are food and water and movement.
 You can move slowly, you can stretch in your seat.
 This isn’t about exercise and it isn’t about a goal.
 It’s simply about gently cooperating with your body and putting it into motion.
-Don’t worry so much about what.
+Don’t worry so much about what that movement may look like.
 Just tune in and listen.
 And always come back to water.

 3. Make space for your needs.